 We have also committed to cease buying fruit and CPO from plantations established on peat land after 5 December 2013, which is the date of our Integrated Policy announcement.
 The Policy allows for special consideration for smallholders and owners of Native Customary Rights land who have no other land to cultivate.

-explore t of options mal to restore ents some of these areas
+explore options to restore some of these areas rather than